 If you’re dealing with a few fake sites, you can report and take them down on your own.
 Here’s a short tutorial we created to help you:

-Once you find a fake website, send a cease and desist letter to the site admin or domain registrant.
+Once you find a fake website, sending a cease and desist letter to the site admin or domain registrant is the first step to take when you report a fake website.
 A domain registrant search service like ICANN should be able to pull up this information on a fake website.

 But most registrants won’t respond to your letter.